 - Accepts insurance, including Medicare

-- Medication management available
+- Medication management available if needed

 - Option for group therapy